Book Summary: The Unicorn Project by Gene Kim | The Big Ideas and Best Quotes

-Increase the rate of learning to increase rate of success
+Increase the rate of learning to increase the rate of success

 Geoffrey Moore Three Horizons

 A lot of companies only focus on Horizon 1.
-In the book the breakthrough came from increasing focus on horizon 3.
+In the book, the breakthrough came from an increasing focus on horizon 3.

 Horizon 3 work requires rapid learning, experimentation.
 Perfect for adaptive ways of working

 Introduce an innovation process to gather ideas from your company.